Coldcard/firmware/docs/bitcoin-core-usage.md

 To export via SD card:

-- go to Advanced -> MicroSD card -> Bitcoin Core
+- go to Advanced -> MicroSD card -> Export Wallet -> Bitcoin Core
-- on your computer open public.txt, copy the `importmulti` command
+- on your computer open `bitcoin-core-XX.txt`, copy the `importmulti` command line
 - in Bitcoin Core, go to Windows -> Console
 - select Coldcard in the wallet dropdown
 - paste the `importmulti` command.
 It should respond with a success message